JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 **Intro**

-Recently I heard about `myminutes.ai` so summarize meetings.
+Recently I heard about `myminutes.ai` so summarize meetings (with speaker recognition!)

+As you can imagine, there are [more tools](#tools-for-meetings) to help on meetings...

 > Tools like this one should help you get [proper MoM](https://jalcocert.github.io/JAlcocerT/effective-meetings-data-analytics/#as-a-meeting-owner) (minutes of meetings)